ssrg-vt/librettos-src/README.md

 git submodule update --init
 ```

+PLEASE NOTE THAT THIS IS AN EXPERIMENTAL PROTOTYPE SYSTEM WHICH IS NOT
+DESIGNED FOR NORMAL DAILY USE.
+DO NOT USE IT FOR ANY CRITICAL WORK AND DO
+NOT ACCESS/MODIFY CRITICAL DATA.
+THE CODE IS PROVIDED "AS IS" WITHOUT
+ANY GUARANTEES, WE ARE NOT RESPONSIBLE/LIABLE FOR ANY DAMAGE AND/OR DATA LOSS!

 Below, we provide a brief description.
 See each repository for additional
 instructions.
 We will also put a more detailed description here shortly.